syedaa4390/github-tutorial/README.md

 ---
 ## Initial Setup
+**maybe add images so these users know what you are talking about**
 The following are instructions on how to create your own Github account...
 1. Go to **github.com**
 2. Click on **Sign Up** at the top right hand corner of the site.